Mathias Loras

 Pierre-Jean-Mathias Loras (August 30, 1792 – February 19, 1858) was a French Catholic priest in the United States who served as the first Bishop of Dubuque, in what would become the state of Iowa.
 He was the first president of Spring Hill College in Mobile, Alabama, from 1830 to 1832, and is the founder of what is now known as Loras College in Dubuque.

-Early life and ministry
+Early life

-Mathias Loras was born to an aristocratic family in Lyon, France, on August 30, 1792.
+Mathias Loras was born to a wealthy aristocratic family in Lyon, France, on August 30, 1792.
 He was a descendant of a French noble of the robe family.
-During the Reign of Terror in France, Loras' father and 16 other members of his family were put to death by guillotine.
+During the Reign of Terror of 1793 to 1794 in France during the French Revolution, Loras' father and 16 other members of his family were executed by guillotine in Lyon.
+Mathias Loras was remembered as being pious and faithful, despite the chaos of the Napoleonic Era in France.

-As a young man, he studied for the priesthood, along with St. John Vianney (the Curé d'Ars) and helped tutor Vianney during his time in seminary.
-He was ordained a priest around 1817 by Cardinal Joseph Fesch for the Archdiocese of Lyon.
-He soon became the Superior of the ecclesiastical Seminary of Largentière.
-He subsequently resigned from this position to join a group of priests conducting parish missions in the Archdiocese of Lyon.
+As a young man, Loras decided to become a priest.
+While in seminary, he tutored John Vianney, another seminarian and future saint.
+Loras was instructed by Reverend Ambrose Marechal and Reverend James Whitfield, both future archbishops of Baltimore in the United States.